Raising the age will improve public safety, save taxpayer dollars, treat families fairly, and get better outcomes for vulnerable young people.

 Raising the age means including 17-year-olds in the juvenile justice system.
 Right now, Missouri is one of only five states that automatically prosecute all 17-year-olds as adults — even for the most minor offenses.

-BREAKING: SB793 has passed both chambers of the Missouri Legislature, making Missouri the 46th state to Raise the Age!
-Thank you to Sen. Wallingford, Rep. Schroer, and all the advocates who made this possible.
+BREAKING: SB793 has been signed into law by the governor, making Missouri the 46th state to Raise the Age!
+Thank you to Sen. Wallingford, Rep. Schroer, and all the advocates in our coalition who made this possible.

 How do we do it?

 HB1255 and SB793 have been filed for the 2018 legislative session.
 These bills support bringing 17-year-olds into the juvenile justice system, holding kids accountable in juvenile court, while still allowing 17-year-olds accused of the most serious offenses to be prosecuted as adults.
 Support HB1255 and SB793!